To think the Country has

 In the event that this happens, Mihin Lanka will automatically lose its AOC and would have to close down!
 Sajin Gunwardena, therefore, is a busy man: he has contacted his Romanian interests to supply an ageing RomBAC 111, previously used as a troop carrier in Afghanistan.
 Registration number YR-BRI and also used by a short lived airline called Aerotrans out of Larnaca Airport in Cyprus.
 This model is available in a handful of African states and used more militarily than elsewhere.

-again for expediency.
+The RomBAC 111-561RC, aircraft Sajin is negotiating on, is actually used more as a troop carrier than passenger jet.
+Its relatively short range and age means that Mihin Lanka is getting the aircraft purely � again � for expediency.
 The aircraft will have no real use other than to serve the AOC rules and is likely to be parked incurring charges.
 Airlines do not have aircraft to be parked and act as a cost centre solely!

 All this in the backdrop of the phenomenal financial losses incurred by Mihin Lanka.